CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Use and understand how the knife tool works.
 * Create uneven geometry by chopping up our existing mesh.

+## Polygon Count
+* See multiple ways to cut down the polygon count in your scene.
+* Understand that the speed of your computer will dictate how complex a scene can be before it starts to become unmanageable.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...